james-priest/100-days-of-code-log-r4/README.md

 Today I updated the structure of the client app by placing all source code files in an `app/` folder and then updating the gruntfile to output to a `dist/` folder.

 This will provide a clean segmentation between our working source and the final compressed and optimized site.

+Next steps are to migrate from Grunt to Gulp which will allow for better code based configuration and the create an additional set of build tasks to do the following:

+- Handle the new directory structure
+- Provide better linting & error trapping
+- Allow

 **Links:**
 - GitHub Repo - [MWS Restaurant Stage 1](https://github.com/james-priest/mws-restaurant-stage-1) - Client App